TheTechBrothers/CampQuest/README.md

 User Story: As a new CampQuest user, I want to register by creating a username and password so the system can remember me and my data and grant me access to member-only features such as a favorites list.

 Acceptance Criteria: Given that I am a new user, when I press on either the sign-up tab or the “Create account” button on the login page, then I will be able to successfully register myself by signing up with a username and password, enabling me to log in with my chosen credentials in the future.

-**User Story 3**

-Title: User adds college to favorites list

-User Story: As a registered CampQuest user, I want to have the ability to add specific colleges or universities to my favorites list, so I can quickly see the events from the campuses I favor.

-Acceptance Criteria: Given I am a registered CampQuest user, when I press on my favorites list, then I will be presented with the list of colleges/universities I favorited and the ability to click on each one to see each campus’s events.

-**User Story 4**

-Title: User purchases event tickets

-User Story: As a user, I want to purchase event tickets through the website, so I can find and buy on CampQuest alone rather than finding on CampQuest and purchasing the tickets on an external site.

-Acceptance Criteria: Given I am a user (guest or registered), when I click on “Buy Tickets” for a particular event, then the website will take me through a checkout process where I add the number of tickets to my cart and purchase the tickets with a debit or credit card.

 ***2. Screens:***